A Gartner survey showed that more than 80% of company leaders intend to keep remote work

 - Work area debris and trip hazards such as electrical cords

 These all pose common tripping and falling hazards or hazards for repetitive stress injuries.
 Each company may add other elements that they feel are pertinent to their work to create a complete risk assessment.
 It is also possible for a company to establish expectations for remote work safety benchmarks with worker’s compensation or workplace safety consultants.

-The primary concern that many managers and staff members share is who can conduct this assessment and when it can take place.
+The primary concern that many Remote Workforce Management Jobs and staff members share is who can conduct this assessment and when it can take place.
 The trouble is that in at-will states, it is reasonable for an employer to retract employment in the event that an employee doesn’t want an at-home visit from their manager or H.R. staff.
 It is also reasonable that a person does not want someone showing up at their house to poke around.
 In some cases, employees may feel unsafe.

 There are a few elements to addressing this concern.
 The first is that OSHA, the authority on workplace safety and health, will not inspect an employee’s home office.
 They also do not require that employers inspect home offices.
 Finally, OSHA does not hold employers responsible for inspecting home offices.
 In short, unless there is an outstanding issue with the businesses’ worker’s compensation insurance provider, there is no legal factor requiring an employer to inspect a home office.